No Bowel Movement in 7 Days: Treatment & When to Worry.

 1- Define the cause and complications (if any).

-The first step to relieve prolonged constipation to define your specific cause.
+The first step to relieving prolonged constipation is to define your specific cause.
 Is it diet? a medication? have you been diagnosed with chronic constipation or IBS-C?

 Review the causes mentioned in the first part of this article.
 Ask your doctor or nurse about the possible cause of your constipation if you are unsure.

-Detecting the specific cause is critical to determine the best treatment.
+Detecting the specific cause is critical to determining the best treatment.
 And it is important to avoid unnecessary medications or treatments.